spookyahell/youtube-dl/README.md

 youtube-dl - download videos from youtube.com or other video platforms

+# ACKNOWLEDGEMENT OF GITHUB'S CHANGED POLICIES FOR 1201 CLAIMS FOLLOWING youtube-dl TAKEDOWN

+_Statement added 23rd of December, 2021_

+BTW, despite [my DMCA counter notice](https://github.com/github/dmca/blob/master/2021/04/2021-04-13-RIAA-counternotice.md) saying "GitHub is kinda the bitch of the RIAA", I feel that I must explain that this isn't reality, specifically not after the [publicly announced changes to the 1201 takedown policies](https://github.blog/2020-11-16-standing-up-for-developers-youtube-dl-is-back/#what-were-changing).

+Furthermore, I'd like to note for anyone who may visit this page: GitHub remains a commercial, public and very popular service and as such it must weigh options and responses carefully rather than with big risks involved when it comes to legal battles.

+The real evil player here is definitely and without any doubt solely the RIAA with [their wildly believed to be unlawful DMCA claim](https://github.com/github/dmca/blob/master/2020/10/2020-10-23-RIAA.md).

+The Electronic Frontier Foundation (EFF), to which we owe great respect for aiding the more or less quickly reinstatement of youtube-dl, [claim in the title of an article on their website, that the RIAA abused DMCA](https://www.eff.org/de/deeplinks/2020/11/github-reinstates-youtube-dl-after-riaas-abuse-dmca).

 # IMPORTANT NOTE ABOUT THIS FORK
+_Note first added: April 30th, 2021_

 If you are a legal entity or represent one and are planning to take action against this repository, I strongly hope we can come to an agreement outside of court.
 Details are mentioned [here](https://github.com/spookyahell/youtube-dl/issues/1).